9 Confounding Signs You’re Married but in Love With Someone Else

 3. The guilt trip

-You shouldn’t feel like a bad person for enjoying moments with your spouse, but these feelings of guilt indicate your emotional investment might be elsewhere.
+You shouldn’t feel like a bad person for enjoying moments with your spouse, but these feelings of guilt may indicate that your emotional investment is elsewhere.

 4. Butterflies for the other person